mobilize logo mobilize logo

 Previously, in the first chapter, Artefact explained the smartphone’s role in a seamless mobile experience…

-[chap.
-1] a mobility facilitator
+the smartphone a mobility facilitator [chap.
+1]

 The smartphone is above all that little companion that we all have in our pocket and can no longer do without.
 Finding a recharging station on the way, renting or sharing a car, hailing a taxi or booking a chauffeur-driven car… The smartphone helps meet all kinds of mobility needs.